awsdocs/amazon-dynamodb-developer-guide/doc_source/transaction-apis.md

 + When there is insufficient provisioned capacity for the transaction to be completed\.
 + When there is a user error, such as an invalid data format\.

- For more details on how conflicts with `TransactGetItems` operations are handled, see [Transaction Conflict Handling in DynamoDB](#transaction-conflict-handling)\.
+ For more information about how conflicts with `TransactGetItems` operations are handled, see [Transaction Conflict Handling in DynamoDB](#transaction-conflict-handling)\.

 ## Isolation Levels for DynamoDB Transactions<a name="transaction-isolation"></a>

-The isolation levels of transactional operations \(`TransactWriteItems` or `TransactGetItems`\) and other operations are as follows:
+The isolation levels of transactional operations \(`TransactWriteItems` or `TransactGetItems`\) and other operations are as follows\.

 ### SERIALIZABLE<a name="transaction-isolation-serializable"></a>